viash-io/viash-actions/ns-build/README.md

   component name.
 Can be a regex.
 Example: “^component1”.
 - `src`: - *optional*.
 A source directory containing viash config files, possibly structured in a hierarchical folder structure.
 Default: src/.
-- `platform`: - *optional*.
-Deprecated.
-Use –runner and –engine instead.
+- `platform`: - *optional*. (viash \< 0.9.0) Acts as a regular
-  Acts as a regular expression to filter the platform ids specified in the found config files.
+  expression to filter the platform ids specified in the found config files.
 If this is not provided, all platforms will be used.
 If no platforms are defined in a config, the native platform will be used.
   In addition, the path to a platform yaml file can also be specified.
-- `runner`: - *optional*.
-Acts as a regular expression to filter the runner ids specified in the found config files.
+- `runner`: - *optional*. (viash \>= 0.9.0) Acts as a regular expression
+  to filter the runner ids specified in the found config files.
 If this is not provided, all runners will be used.
 If no runners are defined in a config, the executable runner will be used.
-- `engine`: - *optional*.
-Acts as a regular expression to filter the engine ids specified in the found config files.
+- `engine`: - *optional*. (viash \>= 0.9.0) Acts as a regular expression
+  to filter the engine ids specified in the found config files.
 If this is not provided, all engines will be used.
 If no engines are defined in a config, the native engine will be used.
 - `parallel`: - *optional*.
 Whether or not to run the process in parallel.
 - `config_mod`: - *optional*.
 Modify a viash config at runtime using